dgolteanu/MSc/Lab book/README.md

 MATLAB mldsp was previously profiled on [2021/08/23](#20210823) on my mac at the time running macos 11.5 (MATLAB R2019a).
 The BacteriaTest dataset was used with the cgr numerical method at k=6; the builtin profiler was run using the `Run & Time` button on the MATLAB desktop, as described in the [MATLAB documentation](https://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html#mw_e3eebe5c-984d-42ad-8b1f-6269890525fc).
 All other programs were closed during the profiling run.
 Profiling results can be found in [Profiling/MATLAB/Timing.pdf](../Profiling/MATLAB/Bacteria_Timing.pdf), the approximate run time was **~590 s**.
 Attempting to reproduce profiling with python version (pre & post DP)
 ## 2022/04/13
-Mac OS auto updated following an overnight crash from 11.6 to `11.6.5 (20G527)`.
+MacOS auto updated following an overnight crash from 11.6 to `11.6.5 (20G527)`.
 VS Code updates were turned off, going forward: `Version: 1.66.2
 Commit: dfd34e8260c270da74b5c2d86d61aee4b6d56977
 Date: 2022-04-11T07:49:20.994Z